 If you had a friend visiting you, what are some of the local spots you’d want to take them around to?

-No surprises here: the itinerary would be centered around local food.
+Consistent with my work and personal life, the itinerary would be centered around local food.
 We would start on the evening of my best friend’s arrival by washing away travel stress with pozole and margaritas at Summit Tacos in Longmont.
 High quality, delicious, thoughtful, and low-key.
 The rest of the week would include days of active outings in Rocky Mountain National Park, hiking the Mesa Trail, and a couple of volunteer days on area farms to get our hands in the dirt.
-Daytime eating would be lean to guarantee ready hunger to be unleashed on evenings spread between Bramble and Hare and the Post in Boulder, dinner at Fruition and Beast & Bottle in Denver, and a tour of local breweries with Brewhop Trolley.
+I might even talk my friend Bob into hosting us for a Colorado rafting trip.
+Daytime eating would be lean in order to guarantee ready hunger to be unleashed on evenings spread between Bramble and Hare and The Post in Boulder, dinner at Fruition and Beast & Bottle in Denver, and a tour of local breweries with Brewhop Trolley.
 The goal will be a week filled with fresh air, local food, and plenty of Colorado personality.

 Shoutout is all about shouting out others who you feel deserve additional recognition and exposure.
 Who would you like to shoutout?